git-keeper/git-keeper/docs/faculty-users.md

 ## Class Status

 Each class in `git-keeper` has a status, "open" or "closed."
-When created a class it is open, and it remains open until the faculty explicitly closes it.
+When created a class is open, and it remains open until the faculty explicitly closes it.
 To change the status of a class run the command

 ```no-highlight